Out of Oz: Release details

 Out of Oz was released on November 1, 2011, in hardcover format by William Morrow in the United States.
 A paperback version was released simultaneously in Great Britain.

 Literary significance and criticism

 For the most part, reviews for Out of Oz were quite positive.
 Reviewers typically praised Maguire for wrapping up an epic series.
 Elizabeth Hand from the Washington Post wrote, "No summary could do justice to Maguire’s novel, which is hilarious, heart-wrenching and extremely poignant in its ending."
-Brian Truitt from USA Today praised the series, though criticized it for its length, writing: "While it meanders at times, Out of Oz is a satisfying finish to the "Wicked Years" saga."
+Brian Truitt from USA Today praised the series though criticizing it for its length, writing: "While it meanders at times, Out of Oz is a satisfying finish to the "Wicked Years" saga."